satyajitnayk/nodejs-concepts/what-is-nodejs.md

 Node.js is a runtime environment for executing JavaScript code outside of a web browser.
 It allows developers to use JavaScript to write server-side scripts, enabling them to build scalable and efficient network applications.

+> Remember: Node.js is not good with CPU-intensive applications.

 ### Core Components of Node.js:

 1. **V8 JavaScript Engine**: